Skip to main content

 3. Databases and Structure

-Verdict.
-Notion wins decisively.
+Notion is the clear database winner.
 If you need a database, Craft is not the tool.
 The closest Notion-style data layer in a writing-focused tool is Evernote's tag system, covered in Notion vs Evernote.

 4. Apple Ecosystem Integration

-Craft.
-Built Apple-first.
-Native iPadOS gestures, Apple Pencil annotation on imported PDFs, share sheet integration, widgets, focus filters, Universal Clipboard support, Markdown export to TextBundle.
-Feels like an Apple-built app.
+Craft is built Apple-first.
+Native iPadOS gestures, Apple Pencil annotation on imported PDFs, share sheet integration, widgets, focus filters, Universal Clipboard support, and Markdown export to TextBundle make it feel like an Apple-built app.

-Notion.
-Cross-platform first.
-Apple Pencil support exists but is not the primary interaction model; widgets exist but are basic.
+Notion is cross-platform first.
+Apple Pencil support exists but is not the primary interaction model.
+Widgets exist but are basic.

 5. Collaboration

-Notion.
-Real-time collaborative editing, comments, mentions, permissions per page, workspace-wide search, public sharing with custom domains via Notion Sites.
+Notion supports real-time collaborative editing, comments, mentions, permissions per page, workspace-wide search, and public sharing with custom domains via Notion Sites.

-Craft.
-Real-time collaboration in shared spaces, public-link sharing, comments.
-Less granular than Notion's permissions model.
+Craft supports real-time collaboration in shared spaces, public-link sharing, and comments.
+Its permissions model is less granular than Notion's.

 6. AI Features

-Notion AI (included on Business and Enterprise; trial only on Free and Plus per Notion pricing page, May 2026).
-Summarize, translate, brainstorm, write drafts, ask questions about your workspace, action items extraction.
-Notion AI's workspace-Q&A draws on the same content models powering enterprise search systems studied in the Microsoft Work Trend Index 2024 research, which reported employees spend ~57% of their time on communication and search rather than creation.
+Notion AI is included on Business and Enterprise, with a trial only on Free and Plus per Notion pricing page (May 2026).
+It can summarize, translate, brainstorm, draft, answer questions about your workspace, and extract action items.
+Notion AI's workspace Q&A draws on the same content models powering enterprise search systems studied in the Microsoft Work Trend Index 2024 research, which reported employees spend ~57% of their time on communication and search rather than creation.

-Craft AI Assistant (included in paid tiers).
-Rewrite, translate, summarize, generate from prompts, integrated into the block editor.
+Craft AI Assistant is included in paid tiers.
+It can rewrite, translate, summarize, and generate from prompts inside the block editor.

-Verdict.
-Pricing-adjusted, Craft wins (AI included on paid tiers).
-Feature-adjusted, Notion AI is more workspace-aware (queries your databases).
+Pricing-adjusted, Craft wins because AI is included on paid tiers.
+Feature-adjusted, Notion AI is more workspace-aware because it can query your databases.
 For users hunting cheaper alternatives, see Notion AI alternatives.
-The Ahrefs 600K-page AI-content study reported 86.5% of top-ranked pages now use some AI assistance, so a tool with AI baked in is no longer a bonus, it is table stakes.
+The Ahrefs 600K-page AI-content study reported 86.5% of top-ranked pages now use some AI assistance, so a tool with AI baked in is no longer a bonus.
+It is table stakes.

 7. Export and Data Portability

-Craft.
-Best-in-class.
-Native Markdown, TextBundle, PDF, Word, Email exports.
-Lossless round-trip with Markdown editors.
+Craft has best-in-class export support.
+Native Markdown, TextBundle, PDF, Word, and Email exports allow lossless round-trip with Markdown editors.
 The TextBundle format preserves embedded images alongside the Markdown so a copy-paste into Bear or Ulysses keeps screenshots inline, per Craft's documentation page (May 2026).

-Notion.
-Markdown export exists but is lossy on databases (databases export as CSV, not preserving views or formulas).
-Karpicke & Roediger 2008's research on retrieval practice (80% vs 36% one-week recall when learners self-test) suggests data you can re-query is data you remember; if your knowledge base lives in Notion's lossy-export format, switching tools means rebuilding the queryable layer from scratch.
+Notion has Markdown export, but it is lossy on databases because databases export as CSV and do not preserve views or formulas.
+Karpicke & Roediger 2008's research on retrieval practice (80% vs 36% one-week recall when learners self-test) suggests data you can re-query is data you remember.
+If your knowledge base lives in Notion's lossy-export format, switching tools means rebuilding the queryable layer from scratch.

-Verdict.
-Craft wins.
+Craft wins export and portability.
 If data ownership matters, Craft's exports are cleaner.
-For an even more locked-down plain-text path, smart notes app compares the broader writing-tool landscape.
+For an even more locked-down plain-text path, smart notes app compares the broader writing-tool category.

 8. Integrations and API

-Notion.
-Public API with thousands of integrations through Zapier, Make, n8n, native Slack, GitHub, Jira, and Figma embeds.
-Build custom workflows.
+Notion has a public API with thousands of integrations through Zapier, Make, n8n, native Slack, GitHub, Jira, and Figma embeds.
+It can support custom workflows.

-Verdict.
-Notion wins decisively for power users and teams.
+Notion wins integrations for power users and teams.

 When to Pick Craft